Xtr126/wayland-getevent/README.md

     $ chmod a+x ./client
     $ ./client | sudo waydroid shell -- sh /sdcard/Android/data/xtr.keymapper/files/xtMapper.sh --wayland-client
+## Important
 - This [hack](https://github.com/casualsnek/waydroid_script?tab=readme-ov-file#granting-full-permission-for-apps-data-hack) may be needed if xtMapper.sh can't be found.
+It will also fail to write the script if waydroid container is rooted.
+In that case unroot the waydroid container and try again.
+The app doesn't require root access to work.
 - This will create an invisible wayland window named "XtMapper" from which keyboard and mouse input events are captured and then forwarded to XtMapper.
 - Minimize the client window and click on start button in XtMapper app, then maximize the client window back.
 - For it to work as intended, it's size should be same as that of the waydroid window and overlay the waydroid window.